Call us: 651-291-7263

 Driving Through Bad Weather

 If you’re living in an area with bad weather such as snow or rain, you should be well equipped to handle the road changes.
-Whether that be snow tires or just learning how to slow down correctly in the slush, preparing yourself for these conditions can save you from a nasty car accident.
+Whether that be snow tires or just learning how to slow down correctly in the slush, preparing yourself for these conditions can save you from a nasty winter motor vehicle accident.

 Truck drivers should be equipped with the training to handle these conditions.
 If they aren’t, their employer may be liable for not providing proper training.